 Getting Started with your KeyMaster Keyboard

 Welcome to the KeyMaster team of educators who recognize keyboarding education as an important building block in acquiring advanced digital skills.
-We hope that you and your students will find great success in your pursuit to keyboarding mastery.
+We hope that you and your students will find great success in your pursuit toward keyboarding mastery.

 You may have a few questions about our KeyMaster keyboards and how to best utilize them in the classroom.
-Please review the following information as you integrate Learning Lights keyboard into your classroom.
+Please review the following information as you integrate the Learning Lights keyboard into your classroom.

 The Learning Lights keyboard lends itself well to keyboarding instruction, motivational games, and classroom fun as students discover their own potential as a typist.
-We invite you to visit our KeyMaster Blog and social media @keymasterboard for tips and ideas on utilizing the Learning Lights keyboard in the classroom.
+We invite you to visit our KeyMaster Blog and social media @keymasterboard for tips and ideas on utilizing the Learning Lights keyboard in your classroom.

 Classroom Integration Basics

 - Emphasize New Keys - As new keys are being introduced to the class, consider turning on or off specific keys to emphasize what keys are being taught.
 For example, when giving instruction on the home row keys, invite students to press CTRL+ ALT+ KEY to turn on/off each key on the home row.

 - Keyboarding Practice - As individual keys are practiced and students grow more confident in their key-by-touch abilities, invite them to press CTRL+ALT+KEY to black out practiced keys.

 - Reinforcement Exercises - Help your students to identify “problem” keys that they are struggling to memorize.
 Encourage them to black out these keys to eliminate their tendency to look for their locations while typing.

 - Test Keyboarding Proficiency - When completing timed writings or other summative assessments, use the “Lights” key to turn off all visibility to key lettering.
 Teachers can easily identify students who are struggling with key memorization during this time and assign reinforcement exercises as needed to promote student success.